KyloIO/kylo-docs/installation/HDP25ClusterDeploymentGuide.rst

   2. Run Hive jobs and HDFS commands as the end user.

-.. note:: For detailed information on |Hive_authorizations_Link| refer to http://hortonworks.com/blog/best-practices-for-Hive-authorization-using-apache-ranger-in-hdp-2-2/.
+.. note:: For detailed information on |Hive_authorizations_Link| refer to Best Practices for Hive Authorization Using Apache Ranger in HDP 2.2 on the Hortonworks website.

 This document will configure option #2 to show how you can configure Kylo to grant appropriate access to both Hive and HDFS for the end user.